dafny-lang/rfcs/0005-ordered-quantification.md

 TODO:

 * Blah blah bounded pools

+The existing compilation logic for enumerating a domain treats this ordering as pure implementation detail, and applies heuristic optimizations to try to make the search as short as possible.
+Ensuring consistent ordering is an additional constraint on this logic, applied only when the surrounding context is a sequence comprehension or `foreach` loop.

 * Compilation already has an internal foreach-like concept.
 Having foreach loops in the language means this can be one of many lowering transformations in the future.